 - Toma Café-Calle de la Palma, 49

-One of my absolute favorite things to do in Madrid is simply wander, or as many madrileños put it, ‘dar un paseo’ (go for a walk).
-I realize that with such little time in any given city, aimlessly wandering is not at the top of every travelers list, but, I truly feel like this is one of the best ways to really get to know Madrid.
+One of my absolute favorite things to do in this city is simply wander, or as many madrileños put it, ‘dar un paseo’ (go for a walk).
+I realize that with only one day in Madrid, aimlessly wandering is not at the top of every travelers’ list, but I truly feel like this is one of the best ways to really get to know the Spanish Capital.

 If only just one hour, allow yourself to let go a little bit and let your curiosity lead you.
 (Also be sure not to get too lost by keeping some landmarks in mind!!)
 Pop in and out of corner shops.
 Sit in a plaza for second morning pick-me-up.
 Admire the many residential balconies overflowing with vibrant blossoms.
 Walk around and get acquainted with the REAL Madrid.

 Some of my favorite barrios or neighborhoods outside of the touristy center are: